 - As per the directions of the Hon’ble Supreme Court, a total of five times of number of seats available for allotment or all qualified candidates, whichever is less, will be given chance to participate in online counseling (allotment process) for All India 50% quota.
 The result of only those candidates who will be eligible to participate in the All India PG counseling 2015 shall be declared under the All India 50% Quota list.

-- It is further clarified that a candidate may qualify AIPGMEE 2015 as per criteria mentioned in para 14.1 but is not in the list of candidates eligible for counseling for All 50% quota seats in accordance with provisions of para 14.3(a).
-Such candidate is however eligible to be considered for counseling for State quota seats (In case the State Government is using AIPGMEE-2015 Merit List) in accordance with their qualifying criteria,applicable guidelines and state reservation policies.
+- It is further clarified that a candidate may qualify AIPGMEE 2015 as per criteria mentioned in para 14.1 but is not in the list of candidates eligible for counseling for All 50% quota seats in accordance with provisions of para the first point.
+Such candidate is however eligible to be considered for counseling for State quota seats (In case the State Government is using AIPGMEE-2015 Merit List) in accordance with their qualifying criteria, applicable guidelines and state reservation policies.

 - There is no provision for rechecking/re-evaluation/re-totaling of the answer sheets and no query in this regard will be entertained.